TransformationToolContest/ttc2018liveContest/solutions/SQLSolution/README.md

 ./load.sh
 ```

+If `MODEL_SIZE` is set, the model directory is inferred unless overridden by `PG_DATA_DIR`.

-The `load.sh` has default options that loads the dataset in the generator's directory to the `ttc2018sf1` database with your current user.
+The `load.sh` has default options that loads the dataset of size 1 to the `ttc2018sf1` database with your current user.
 If these fit your needs, just run the script as `./load.sh`.

 If you get _Permission denied_ errors, change the permissions of your home directory to 755 - but please make sure you understand its implications first: